COVID: Germany's fear of 'the delta wave' | DW | 08.07.2021

 But how does this fit with the spread of the highly contagious delta variant, which has just become the dominant variant of the virus in Germany?

 What we know about the delta variant is worrying.
-In the UK, the incidence has risen to over 250 in just a few weeks.
-Still, the British government wants to end all coronavirus restrictions starting on July 19.
-From mid-August twice vaccinated adults will no longer have to quarantine even if they have had contact with infected people.
-"Freedom Boost" is the headline being run by the British press.
+In the UK, the seven-day incidence has risen to nearly 270 per 100,000 population in just a few weeks.
+Still, the British government intends to end pandemic restrictions starting July 19.
+From mid-August fully vaccinated adults will no longer have to quarantine even if they have had contact with infected people.
+"Freedom Boost" was the headline in the Daily Express.

-As UK Health Minister Sajid Javid puts it, societies have to find a way of dealing with the virus that is appropriate for the pandemic, and that includes allowing freedoms.
+UK Health Minister Sajid Javid said society must find a way of dealing with the virus that is appropriate for the pandemic, and that includes allowing freedoms.
 Not everyone in Britain shares his opinion.
-British scientists call it a "calculated risk," while opposition Labour calls it "recklessness."
+Prominent scientists consider it a "calculated risk"; the opposition Labour Party calls it "reckless."

-In Germany also some sense of normality is only just returning.
+In Germany, some sense of normality is returning.
 Many vaccinated people take this change as a given.
 For them, the shot was associated with a double promise: the protection of their health and the possibility of leaving bans and restrictions behind.

-This has fueled an expectation that is also driving politicians in light of September's federal election.
-More and more are calling for greater freedoms for those who have received both vaccine doses over 14 days ago.
+This expectation is also driving politics in light of September's federal election.
+Leaders are calling for greater freedoms for people 14 days after their final vaccine dose.

-Once everyone in Germany has the opportunity to get fully vaccinated, there will "no longer be a legal or political justification for restrictions," said German Foreign Minister Heiko Maas.
+Once everyone in Germany has had the opportunity to get fully vaccinated, there will "no longer be a legal or political justification for restrictions," Foreign Minister Heiko Maas said.

 Vaccine researcher Leif Erik Sander said it was "unwise" to promise the easing of restrictions for vaccinated people now.
 He expects an increasing number of breakthrough infections, in which vaccinated people are infected.
 This is confirmed by a study from Israel, where restrictions were largely lifted as the vaccination rate rose.

-"What worries me about that study is the fact that 7% of those vaccinated who were then infected with the delta variant became seriously ill," said Karl Lauterbach in a newspaper interview.
-The doctor and parliamentarian is the most prominent health expert for the Social Democrats (SPD).
+"What worries me about that study is the fact that 7% of those vaccinated who were then infected with the delta variant became seriously ill," Karl Lauterbach, a doctor, parliamentarian and the most prominent health expert for the Social Democrats, said in a newspaper interview.

 Like many others, Lauterbach is urging to intensify the German vaccination campaign.
-At least 85% of the 12- to 59-year-olds and 90% of those over 60 would have to be fully vaccinated to create herd immunity despite the delta variant.
-But in fact, as of July 8, only 40% of the population is fully vaccinated in Germany.
-Among those over 60, that number is 67%.
+At least 85% of 12-to-59-year-olds and 90% of people over 60 would have to be fully vaccinated to create herd immunity.
+As of July 8, only 40% of the population is fully vaccinated in Germany.
+Among people older than 60, that number is 67%.

 But, over the past two weeks,the number of vaccinations per day has decreased significantly.
-This week just under 700,000 vaccine doses were administered down from over a million three weeks ago.
+This week just under 700,000 vaccine doses were administered, down from more than 1 million three weeks ago.

 A study by the trade union-affiliated Hans Böckler Foundation shows that a disproportionately large number of low-income people are still unvaccinated.
-Among low-income individuals in the lowest fifth of the wage distribution, only 49% of respondents in June 2021 said they had received at least one vaccine dose--compared with 71% among high-income earners in the top fifth.
+Among individuals in the lowest one-fifth of the wage distribution, only 49% of respondents in June 2021 said they had received at least one vaccine dose — compared with 71% for the top fifth.

 As a result, politicians are calling for more vaccinations to be administered by company doctors at workplaces, and by mobile teams in socially deprived areas.
-Doctors should go to the unvaccinated, not the other way around so the logic goes.
+Doctors should go to unvaccinated people, not the other way around so the logic goes.

 Germans have many fears related to the spread of the pandemic

 It is not only socioeconomic status that plays a role, but also age.
 There is no vaccine for children under 12.
 For older children, a single vaccine has recently been approved by EU.
-The Standing Commission on Vaccination only recommends the vaccine for those youth who are at higher risk due to preexisting health problems.
+The Standing Commission on Vaccination only recommends the vaccine for youths at higher risk because of preexisting health problems.
 Nevertheless, demand is growing.
-Pediatricians report that adolescents are coming to their practices without their parents to make an appointment.
+Pediatricians report that adolescents are coming to their practices without their parents to make appointments.

 "They want their freedom back," the Bild newspaper quotes pediatrician Michael Achenbach as saying.
 He makes serious accusations against the German government: "Politicians said that no child would be disadvantaged because they are not vaccinated, but that does not correspond to the reality."